 So you’re joining an online meeting on Zoom but found your microphone wasn’t working and your teammates couldn’t hear you at all?
-And you’re searching for some simple but effective fixes to get out of this predicament?
-If your answer is yes, this post will exactly meet your needs.
+If yes, here are 5 simple but effective fixes to help you with this predicament.

 Try these fixes:

-Here are 5 fixes that helped many Zoom users get their mic working again.
+Many Zoom users are able to get their mic working using the following fixes.
 You may not try them all; just work your way down the list until you find the one that solves your problem.